click-contrib/click-completion/README.md

 ### Inform your shell

+`click_completion` has some functions to produce the code to be executed by the shell during the completion, and to permanently install this code in a place that is automatically loaded by the shell.

+The key functions are:

+* `get_code`
+* `install`

+An example of usage can be found in [examples/click-completion](examples/click-completion)

+## Dependencies

+`click-completion` obviously depends on `click`.

+The shell currently used can be automatically detected when `psutil` is installed.
+When not installed, the functions that require the shell type are raising an exception if the shell type is not passed explicitly.

+And of course to make it useful, you'll need to use fish, Bash, Zsh or PowerShell.

+## How it works

 As click, the general way `click_completion` works is through a magic environment variable called `_<PROG_NAME>_COMPLETE`, where `<PROG_NAME>` is your application executable name in uppercase with dashes replaced by underscores.